russellu/eegfmripy/README.md

 1. ballistocardigram artifact removal

-The following features may be added in the future: residual noise removal using ICA
+The following features may be added in the future:
+1. Residual noise removal using ICA
 1. EEG motion detection and censoring
 1. Source localization of cleaned scalp space signal
 1. Co-registration of source space with FMRI voxel space